Dear LANTITE Literacy Students, Australia,

 Me: Individually designed and personalised to suit your learning needs.
 I provide plenty of strategies (covering reading comprehension, grammar, punctuation, spelling and vocabulary) to equip you to answer questions well, no matter what question you are given in the exam.

 Students: I have not completed any homework you (as my tutor) have set for me, ready for this lesson.
 Does this matter?
 Should I still have a lesson today?

 Me: Absolutely!
 There’s always concepts I can teach you, regardless of how much homework you have done.
 I do recommend completing homework, if you can, but I can still coach and tutor you quite effectively, no matter how much homework you have completed.

 Students: I need help with exam stress/confidence/mentally and emotionally preparing for the exam.
 Can you help me with this?

 Me: Absolutely.
-Being a professional teacher in the professional for many years, as well as a life coach, I can definitely support and encourage you in this area.
+Being a professional teacher in the profession for many years, as well as being a life coach, I can definitely support and encourage you in this area.

 Students: How many lessons should I have?

 Me: I recommend coaching and tutoring the earlier the better, for the best preparation and outcomes.

 Students: I have been unsuccessful with the LANTITE Literacy Exam more than once and am concerned about whether or not I can continue on with my course or graduate.
 What do I do?

 Me: I can write a letter to your university for you, saying that I am your tutor and explaining that with my support and guidance, you should be allowed another opportunity to sit the exam.